 Figure 4-6 shows the advantage of configurability.
-In this figure, an iRMX 86 Operating System consisting only of the Nucleus, Terminal Handler, and Debugger is being combined with application software.
+In this figure, an iRMX 86 Operating System consisting of the Nucleus, Human Interface, and I/O System is being combined with application software.
 By excluding from your finished product the subsystems of the iRMX 86 System that you don't need, you reduce the amount of memory needed by your system.